greezybacon/doku2trac/README.md

     doku2trac -d /path/to/dokuwiki --sql --meta-data start \
         | mysql -u <user> -p -H <host> <db>

-You'll be prompted for you database password, and then your wiki file(s) will be inserted into you *trac* database.
+You'll be prompted for your database password, and then your wiki file(s) will be inserted into your *trac* database.
 Currently this is only tested on *trac* version 0.11, but appears to conform to the [database schema](http://trac.edgewall.org/wiki/TracDev/DatabaseSchema) of version 0.12.